 Cut from the center of the pork loin, this tender, meaty chop includes a T-shaped rib bone that has been stripped and cleaned (frenched) so that it is visible from one end.
 This cut is all loin meat and may contain a layer of fat running along the side.
 The rib chop, when cooked, is incredibly tender and lean and has a mild pork flavor.

 As the name suggests, this chop is cut from the upper part of the loin near the shoulder and creates drool-worthy pulled pork dishes.
 Well-marbled and deliciously flavorful, this bone-in cut of pork melts into mouthwatering heaven when roasted, braised, or barbecued.
 The shoulder chop is loaded with flavor but should be tenderized before cooking for a tender consistency.

 Other Chop cuts

 These cuts are from the hip area toward the back of the loin.
 They include parts of various muscle groups such as the loin and tenderloin and include a slice of hip bone.
 These cuts are usually tough so are used exclusively for stews, brining and braises.

 The Boneless Chop is cut from the top of the loin, and is basically a rib chop without the rib bone.
 Since this cut has no bone, there is nothing protecting from overcooking or conducting heat within the meat for an even sear.
 This chop typically lacks fat and as a result, might cause the meat to be less flavorful.

 Other Pork Cuts We Offer:

-All our pork products are sourced from sustainable, all natural family farms that are held to high standards of sustainability and humane husbandry.
+All our pork products are sourced from sustainable, all-natural family farms that are held to high standards of sustainability and humane husbandry.
 The result of these methods of raising is highly delicious, abundantly nutritious restaurant-quality meats that Premier Meat Company handles with pristine care.
-Browse our pork cuts on our online store and have any artisan meat cut on your doorstep withing 48 hours when you order today.
+Browse our pork cuts on our online store and have any artisan meat cut on your doorstep within 48 hours when you order today.